 Botox is also a drug-free alternative, but has side effects and can be costly for patients, which is why we believe K.O.S. is a strong alternative for this target group.
 Botox treatment is performed four times a year, with 30-40 injections per session in the face and around the head.
 The market for Botox treatment is expected to grow to approximately 7 billion kronor ($700 million) by 2023.
 We therefore operate with the assumption that we can take market shares in that segment relatively quickly, especially since K.O.S. has few or no unexpected side effects.

-The K.O.S. treatment for chronic migraine is currently the subject of a clinical study at ten clinics in Germany and Finland.
-Due to Covid-19, the study has been temporarily delayed, but is expected to be completed in the first part of Q3 2021.
+The K.O.S. treatment for chronic migraine is currently the subject of a clinical study at nine clinics in Germany and Finland.
+Due to Covid-19, the study has been temporarily delayed, but is expected to be in the final stage during Q3 2021.

 For questions about Chordate's share price or other investment-related topics, please see if the answer is here.